Article by Dean Ravenscroft, Ph.D. - Updated 6th Nov 2023

 Salpiglossis carries lance shaped leaves and cornet shaped flowers.
-Salpiglossis plants often have different coloured flowers on the same plant.
+Salpiglossis plants often have different colored flowers on the same plant.
 These range from red through to orange and yellow.
+Common names for Salpiglossis include Painted Tongue and Velvet FLower.

 Salpiglossis sinuata - Painted Tongue by Tierra-del-fuego; Creative Commons.